SergiiGlad/kubernetes/Resourses.md

  * *Cluster IP*: It is allocated an internal IP that other components can use to access the pods.

- * *Target port*: Target ports allows us to separate the port the service is available on from the port the application is listening on
+ * *Target port*: Target ports allows us to separate the port the service is available on from the port the application is listening on.

  * *NodePort*: NodePort exposes the service on each Node's IP via the defined static port.